 - You could be facing a mandatory prison term of one to five years; and

-- Your license may be suspended for anywhere from two to ten years.
+- Your license may be suspended for anywhere from two to 10 years.

 Aggravated Vehicular Assault

-You could be charged with aggravated vehicular assault if you injured another person with your vehicle while under the influence of alcohol or drugs.
-In Ohio, aggravated vehicular assault is a third-degree felony that, if you are convicted, carries a mandatory prison sentence of one to five years and a mandatory license suspension of two to ten years.
+You could be charged with aggravated vehicular assault if you seriously injured another person or their unborn child with your vehicle while you were under the influence of alcohol or drugs.
+In Ohio, aggravated vehicular assault is typically a third-degree felony that, if convicted, carries a mandatory prison sentence of one to five years and a mandatory license suspension of two to 10 years.

 - You were driving without a license or on a suspended license;